How it is different across the nations

 - When you are doing your placement in both a GP practice and a hospital, additional professional cover is provided by HEE.
-This is either through a HEE arranged bulk indemnity agreement or personally sourced by the trainee and then reimbursed by HEE.
+This is either through a HEE arranged bulk indemnity agreement or personally sourced by the registrar and then reimbursed by HEE.

-- All indemnity cover is occurrence based, so run-off cover is unnecessary.
+- All indemnity cover is occurrence-based, so run-off cover is unnecessary.

 What else it includes

 - Cover for disputes with your practice, employer or the GMC is provided by HEE.